ros2/ros2_documentation/source/Concepts/Intermediate/About-Composition.rst

   * Component container that uses a dedicated executor for each component: available options are ``SingleThreadedExecutor`` (default), ``MultiThreadedExecutor``, and ``EventsCBGExecutor``.

+For both isolated and non-isolated component containers using the ``MultiThreadedExecutor`` or ``EventsCBGExecutor``, the number of event processing threads can be configured via the ROS parameter ``thread_num``.
+In isolated mode, every dedicated executor will be created with ``thread_num`` threads.

 For more information about the types of executors, see the :ref:`TypesOfExecutors`.
 For more information about the options of each component container, see :ref:`ComponentContainerTypes` in the composition tutorial.